Still Writing Checks to the Landlord?

 Home ownership may bring tax benefits.
 Deductions for home mortgage interest and real estate taxes save many home owners thousands every year.
 Others still find taking the standard deduction more beneficial.
 Always consult your tax pro for advice.

+It's more than just the money.
 Families become rooted in a neighborhood, school district and community.
 Home owners have the freedom to choose paint colors and make modifications.
 Pets are welcomed.
 Intangibles like these often formulate the most valuable returns.

 Housing is a precious commodity that we all need every day.
 It’s your choice to rent or to own, yet buying a home for yourself usually beats buying one for your landlord.
 If you want to learn more or find out what you might be able to afford, reach out.
 We’re always happy to help.